You can use Color Dodge in different ways. Often, it’s used in combination with Color Burn, but we’ll start with just Color Dodge.

 How to Use Color Dodge and Color Burn

 Color Dodge can do a lot more, especially in combination with Color Burn.
-Here’s how you can + your photos using Color Dodge and Color Burn.
+Here’s how you can add colour to your photos.

-Use a photo like this with neutral colors to start with.
+Use a photo like this with neutral colours to start.
 This makes it easier to experiment.

-First, we need to add two new solid color layers.
+First, we need to add two new solid colour layers.
 Click on the “Add new fill or adjustment layer” and select “Solid Color”.

-You can pick any color you want but opposite colors tend to work best.
+You can pick any colour you want, but opposites tend to work best.

 In my example, I used red and cyan.
-But you can also use green and orange or blue and yellow, for example.
+But you could use green and orange or blue and yellow.

-Now, set the blending mode of the new layers.
-Color Burn will affect dark areas and Color Dodge affect the lighter areas in your photo.
+Now, set the blend modes.
+Color Burn will affect dark areas, and Color Dodge affect the lighter areas.

 I’ve set the red layer to Color Burn and the cyan layer to Color Dodge.
-Your image will instantly look like this…
+Your image will look like this.

-Just kidding, there’s just one thing you need to do to make it look right.
-Bring the Fill of both layers down to around 15%.
+There’s just one thing you need to do to make it look right.
+Set the Fill of both layers to around 15%.

-In my example, you’ll see that the red hair of the model really pops now.
-Also, it adds just a little bit more contrast and color to the overall image.
+You’ll see that the red hair of the model really pops now.
+Also, it adds just a little bit more contrast and colour to the overall image.

 Step 3: Protect Shadows or Highlights

 But there’s a problem.
-The highlights in her blouse are blown out and don’t look right.
+The highlights in the model’s blouse are blown out and don’t look right.

 It’s time to protect those areas from the effect.

-Alt + Double-click on either the Color Dodge or Color Burn layer thumbnail.
+Alt + Double-click on either layer thumbnail.
 In my case, the Color Dodge layer.

-Then, Alt + Click on one of the triangles of the bottom slider to protect either shadows or highlights.
+Then, Alt + Click on one of the triangles of the bottom slider.
+Black will protect shadows, and white will protect highlights.

 And that’s it.
 Instant punch added to your photo!
-Now, by double-clicking on the Solid Color layers, you can still change the color and try out different settings.
+By double-clicking on the Solid Color layers, you can still change the colour and try out different settings.

-Just remember that the most important setting is Fill.
-You need to drop it down to around 20 percent to make it work.
+Remember to drop your Fill down to around 20 percent to make it work.

-After that, you can adjust opacity and Layer Style settings for that perfect color graded look.
+After that, you can adjust opacity and Layer Style settings for that perfect colour-graded look.